 When you ask someone to guarantee your loan, you are asking them to take on your debt if you default on your loan.
 If you agree to be a guarantor on someone’s loan, you become legally responsible for the debt if they become unable/unwilling to manage their repayments.

 If you are a guarantor and you apply for further credit of your own, you will need to list the guarantee on your application.
 You may also have to put up an asset to guarantee a person’s loan, such as equity in your home or a car.
 Until the loan is paid off, you may no longer able to use that asset as collateral for your own credit needs.

 - Secured loans.
 If you are looking to buy a car or you, or your guarantor, have an asset to use as collateral, a secured personal loan is an option for you.
 These loans come with more competitive interest rates because they are less of a risk to the lender.
 Keep in mind the additional risk the guarantor takes on if it is them offering up the asset as collateral.

-More flexibility is on offer with an unsecured personal loan, and it does not require an from you or your guarantor.
+- Unsecured loans.
+More flexibility is on offer with an unsecured personal loan, and it does not require an asset to be declared from you or your guarantor.
 Variable or fixed rates are usually available for periods between six months and seven years.

 Is a guarantor required for a personal loan?

 A large portion of people don’t need a guarantor when applying for a loan as they meet the lending criteria set out by banks and other financial institutions.
 Using a guarantor is an optional feature that applicants can take advantage of when they are not eligible on their own merits.

 If you fall into one or more of the following scenarios, a guarantor loan is worth considering to improve your chances of getting approved for a personal loan: